Kema Chikwe, 5 other female politicians on PDP's presidential campaign list

-FULL LIST: 6 Female Out of 103 Politicians Who Made it to PDP's 2023 Presidential Campaign Council List
+FULL LIST: 6 Females Out of 103 Politicians Who Made it to PDP's 2023 Presidential Campaign Council List

 On Thursday, September 15, the leadership of the Peoples Democratic Party (PDP) released a list containing members of its 2023 presidential campaign council.